m0onsoo/ReFORM/README.md

  **For advanced usage of arguments, run the code with --help argument.**

-## 🔮 Profile Generation and Semantic Representation Encoding
+## 🔮 Factor-specific Profile Generation Profile Encoding
 Here we provide some examples with *Yelp* Data to generate user/item profiles and semantic representations.
+You can also download the input files for profile creation and the generated profile from the [Google Drive](https://drive.google.com/drive/folders/17WYUnoX0SGo3bFN0w5Sbt23rEUjIjnYC?usp=sharing).
+Place the files in the **generation** folder in their respective locations.

 Firstly, we need to complete the following three steps.
 - Install the openai library `pip install openai`